 Remove any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In late winter or early spring, prune as desired to shape the plant for the upcoming growing season.
+In late winter or early spring, prune to remove any overlapping branches or unwanted growth coming from the base of the plant.

 CONTINUING CARE (Continued)

 Apply a 2-4 inch layer of shredded bark, compost, leaves, straw or other organic matter around your plants to promote moisture retention, maintain even soil temperatures and discourage weed growth.
 Replenish the mulch as needed.